Are you stressed about the holidays? Do you need holiday mental health tips?

 The American Psychological Association says this about depression around the holidays: “With the high expectations for gift-giving, decorating, feasting and family gathering, holiday-related stress and the ‘holiday blues’—feelings of disappointment, sadness, fatigue or frustration—are not unusual.
 Spending time with difficult family members, grieving the loss of a loved one, feeling pressure to give gifts when finances are tight and even loneliness can leave people feeling sad, angry, or even depressed.”

 The holidays are already stressful, so if you struggle with mental illness, it’s understandable that this time of year might make you feel worse.
-The important thing to remember is that you are not alone, there are others out there you can talk to, and it’s okay to feel what you’re feeling and seek help or set boundaries if you need to.
+The important thing to remember is that you are not alone, there are others out there you can talk to, and it’s okay to feel what you’re feeling and, for the sake of your mental health, listen to what your heart needs—whether it’s seeking help or setting boundaries.

 👉🏽 RELATED POST: Skincare and Mental Health